MoeBuTa/moebuta.github.io/pages/about.md

 I'm MoeBuTa (nickname) / Wenxiao (legal name).

+A PhD student at UWA.

+Python is my primary programming language for projects.

-A graduate from The University of Western Australia with a Master's degree in Software Engineering.
+A graduate from UWA with a Master's degree in Software Engineering.

-Python and Javascript are my primary programming languages for coursework and projects.

 Also, a weeb, a fingerstyle guitar enthusiast, and a big fan of video games.

-An incoming PhD candidate(?)...
+...
 - 🔗 My website: [https://moebuta.github.io/](https://moebuta.github.io/)
 - 📫 You can reach me at [moebutamail@gmail.com](moebutamail@gmail.com) or [wenxiao.zhang@research.uwa.edu.au](wenxiao.zhang@research.uwa.edu.au)
 - 🖇️ Connect with me on LinkedIn: [https://www.linkedin.com/in/wenxiao-zhang-a0801b206/](https://www.linkedin.com/in/wenxiao-zhang-a0801b206/)